 - Staff will unlock the doors to let you in the lobby.

 - Staff will escort your loved one to the client area.
-Only clients and staff are permitted to go past the front desk.

 - If you need to speak with a specific staff member, please call or email that staff member.

 - Staff will escort the client to the lobby.